odoo/odoo/addons/web/doc/testing.rst

 e.g. fully initialize :js:class:`widgets <~openerp.web.Widget>` before
 testing them.

-Thus, test cases get a DOM scratchpad as its second positional parameter, in a jQuery instance.
+Thus, a test case gets a DOM scratchpad as its second positional parameter, in a jQuery instance.
 That scratchpad is fully cleaned up before each test, and as long as it doesn't do anything outside the scratchpad your code can do whatever it wants::